 I saw this pattern repeated so many times that I stopped counting.
 Usually by the third relationship I and the group had enough “evidence” to show the woman in question their relationship pattern with men.

-Those who insisted that all they needed to do was find the right man were destined to continue their downward spiral indefinitely regardless of the amount of relationship advice or intense therapy they undertook.
+Those who insisted that all they needed to do was find the right man was destined to continue their downward spiral indefinitely regardless of the amount of relationship advice or intense therapy they undertook.

 Do you know your relationship pattern?
 Do you know what the men you have dated have in common?
 It won’t be obvious, but if you take some time you will be able to see a pattern and if you don’t like this pattern, you can change it.